alpha01/reconquista-timeline/timeline.md

 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona
 - 1000-1035 Navarra Sancho III "El Mayor" becomes King of Navarra
 - 1035-1054 Navarra García Sánchez III "García el de Nájera" becomes King of Navarra
+- 1054 Navarra Sancho IV Garcés becomes King of Navarra after the death of his father Garcia III in the Battle of Atapuerca
 - 1134 Navarra Navarrese nobles elect García Ramírez "El Restaurador" as King of Navarra after the death of Alfonso "El Batallador"

 # Kingdom of Leon / Galicia (910-1230) / County of Castile and Portugal
 - 934 Leon Battle of Simancas, Ramiro II army is victorious.
 Caliph Abd al-Rahman III orders the execution of his defeated commanders
 - 1035-1065 Leon Fernando I "El Magno" inherits the County of Castile from his father Sancho III of Navarra
 - 09/1037 Leon Battle of Tamarón, Castilian forces under Count Fernando I defeat the Leonese forces.
 King Bermudo III of León is killed in battle.
 With no heir to the Leonese crown, kingship is passed to his sister Sancha of León, wife to Fernando I of Castile, thus Fernando I becomes King of León
+- 09/1054 Leon Battle of Atapuerca, Fernando I of Leon defeats the amry of his brother Garcia III of Navarra.
+Castile annexes La Bureba and lands northereast of Burgos.
+King Garcia III of Navarra is killed in battle
 - 1055 Leon Fernando I becomes the first Christian monarch to impose "parias" tribute onto Muslim taifas
 - 1055 Leon Cities of Lamego and Viseu are captured by Fernando I of León
 - 1064 Leon City of Coimbra is captured by Fernando I of León, extending Portuguese frontier
+- 1065 Leon Upon his death, King Fernando I of León divides his realm into three kingdoms.
+Sancho II gets Castile, Alfonso VI gets León, and García II gets Galicia
 - 1065-1109 Leon Alfonso VI "El Bravo" becomes the King of León
+- 1065-1072 Leon García II becomes King of Galicia
 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo
 - 1085 Leon Alfonso VI of León and Castile proclaims himself "Emperor of Spain"
 - 1087 Leon After the crushing defeat at the Battle of Sagrajas, Alfonso VII seeks cross-Pyrenees alliances.
 Marrying his daughters Urraca to Raimundo of Burgundy and Teresa to Enrique of Burgundy